How Many Working Days Are In A Year?

 Not necessarily.
 At the federal level, your final paycheck must be given to you by the next regular pay day.
 If you receive it sooner than that is completely up to the state in which you’re employed.
 Who initiated the termination makes a difference as well.
 Some states, such as Florida, Georgia, and Alabama, have no laws in place, leaving it up to the employer.
 Confusing?
 Consider some examples:

 Another question that arises with final paychecks centers around vacation time: Will you be paid that amount or not?
 Again, it depends by state.
 Some states will cash out vacation or PTO, while others enact a “use it or lose it” policy.
-The best thing to do when faced with these inquiries is to research the procedures on the state level - and you can find each state's unique law here.
+Learn more about your state taxes by using our payroll resources here.